IBM-Bluemix-Docs/mass-data-migration/access-interface.md

    Replace `<device_management_IP_address>` with the IP address that is configured for your Eth1 or Eth2 network ports.
 Accept the certificate exception.

 2. Log in to the device UI by using the username and password that you retrieved in the previous step.
-If you are not a {{site.data.keyword.mdms_short}} beta user, you can log in to the device UI by using the username and password that was sent to your e-mail address.

    ![Login page](/images/login.png)

+   If you are not a {{site.data.keyword.mdms_short}} beta user, you can log in to the device UI by using the username and password that was sent to your email address.
+   {: tip}

    The Common Tasks wizard is displayed.
 Use the options from left to right to begin importing your data.